alphatechlogics/Text-to-Image-Generation-via-DALL-E3-StableDiffusion/README.md

 ## Overview

-**Text to Image Generation** is an interactive web application built with [Streamlit](https://streamlit.io/) that lets you convert text prompts into images.
+**Text to Image Generation** is an interactive web application built with [Streamlit](https://streamlit.io/) that converts your text prompts into images.
 You can choose between:

-- **OpenAI DALL-E 3**: Generate images using OpenAI's advanced DALL-E model (requires your own API key).
+- **OpenAI DALL-E 3**: Generate images using OpenAI's advanced DALL-E model (_requires your own API key_).
 - **Stable Diffusion (Open Source)**: Generate images locally with the Stable Diffusion model provided by RunwayML using the [Diffusers](https://github.com/huggingface/diffusers) library.

 This app is perfect for experimenting with AI-generated art and prototyping creative ideas.